 Liquidation sales could start April 2

 Fresno, Calif. – With a liquidator consortium making the high bid for its assets yesterday, bankrupt regional department store operator Gottschalks Inc. said it will sell off most assets in GOB sales that could start Thursday.

-A joint venture of four liquidators — Great American Group, Hudson Capital Partners, SB Capital Group, and Tiger Capital Group (all LLCs) — submitted the prevailing bid at the auction in Wilmington, Del.
+A joint venture of four liquidators – Great American Group, Hudson Capital Partners, SB Capital Group, and Tiger Capital Group (all LLCs) – submitted the prevailing bid at yesterday’s auction in Wilmington, Del.

-Gottschalks, founded in 1904 and growing by 2003 to more than 70 stores in California and five other Western states, had 55 full line stores and three specialty outlets when it filed for Chapter 11 on January 14.
-The company last week released this statement by Jim Famalette, chairman and ceo: "Despite all our efforts at earnest negotiations, we were unable to reach an agreement with our creditors, lenders and bidders to structure a going concern bid by the court-imposed deadline.
+Gottschalks, founded in 1904 and growing by 2003 to more than 70 stores in California and five other Western states, had a store count of 55 when it filed for Chapter 11 on January 14.
+The company today released this statement by Jim Famalette, chairman and ceo: "Despite all our efforts at earnest negotiations, we were unable to reach an agreement with our creditors, lenders and bidders to structure a going concern bid by the court-imposed deadline.
 Regrettably, liquidation is now the only path for our company.
 We are deeply disappointed with this outcome and the impact it will have on our employees, customers, business partners and the communities we have served for 105-years."

 After a string of just-profitable years, the retailer posted a net loss of $12.4 million on 2007 sales of $628.6 million.
 Sales fell to $563.2 million in 2008; a net loss of $19.7 million was recorded for the first nine months of the fiscal year.